GUI: Interactive Playback¶

 Export behaviour & filenames¶

---output-folder/--output-nameor defaults to anoutputsubfolder in the working directory.
-GIF export requires some metadata (for exampleline_rate) to create timing information - if that metadata is missing GIF export may fail (check logs).Data bundles: NPZ, OME-TIFF, and HDF5 exports include processing metadata, provenance information, and snapshots (raw + intermediate processed steps, when available).
+--output-name/--output-folderrespectively or defaults to anoutputsubfolder in the working directory.
+Animated export requires some metadata (for exampleline_rate) to create timing information - if that metadata is missing export may fail (check logs).Data bundles: (NPZ, OME-TIFF, HDF5) - exports include processing metadata, provenance information, and snapshots (raw + intermediate processed steps, when available).

-Any visual annotations you see in the viewer are burned into exported GIFs.
+Any visual annotations you see in the viewer are burned into exported GIFs, videos and exported frame sequences (other than the RAW label).
 That means the exported animation reflects the current viewer display - it is not an independent overlay file.

 What is included¶